The Wellington School: History

-Wellington was conceived in 1979 by a group of entrepreneurs with the goal of creating the first coeducational, independent school in Columbus.
-These entrepreneurs were Ken Ackerman, Harry K. Gard, Bob Holland, Len Immke, George Minot, Dave Swaddling, Dave Thomas, Jack Ruscilli, and Jeff Wilkins.
-They spent three years refining plans, raising money, finding a property, and recruiting teachers and students.
+Wellington was conceived in 1979 by Ken Ackerman, Harry K. Gard, Bob Holland, Len Immke, George Minot, Dave Swaddling, Dave Thomas, Jack Ruscilli, and Jeff Wilkins with the goal of creating the first coeducational, independent school in Columbus.
+They spent three years planning, raising money, finding a property, and recruiting teachers and students.
 In 1982, The Wellington School opened with 137 students and 19 employees as the first co-ed independent school in Columbus.
 The first graduating class was in 1989 with 32 students.
 In 2010, the new 76,000 square foot building opened.
 In 2012, the Little Jags preschool program for 3-year-olds began.

 Athletics

-Wellington currently competes in the Mid-State League of the OHSAA Central Region athletic conferences.
+Wellington competes in the Mid-State League of the OHSAA Central Region athletic conferences.
 Sports at Wellington include: boys and girls soccer, tennis, golf, cross country, basketball, swim and dive, and track and field.
 Boys baseball and girls softball and lacrosse are also offered.